Project-Opensource/AES-GCM-SIV/README.md

 ./test
 ```

-You can change the example by uncommenting one of the Makefile lines and recompiling.
+You can change the example by uncommenting one of the Makefile lines and recompile it.
 The examples are in the file example.h.
 ```makefile
 # CFLAGS += -DPT_ZEROS
 # CFLAGS += -DPT_ZERO_AAD